70 Casseroles That Will Make You Feel Like a Kid Again

 Whenever I bring this creamy dish to gatherings, it always prompts recipe requests.
 The surprising sweetness comes from apricot nectar, and everyone enjoys the golden buttery topping. —Eileen Meyers, Scott Township, Pennsylvania

-Chicken Penne Casserole
+Chicken Pasta Casserole

 This is my family’s favorite every week or two and we never tire of it.
 I like that I can put it together and relax while it bakes. —Carmen Vanosch, Vernon, British Columbia